Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 This will take a couple of heartbeats and display a lot of things on screen.
 Unless you have a big fat red message saying it didn't work, or package not found, or whatever, you're good to go.
 If you look at your folder, you'll notice that there's a new folder created here: `node_modules` .
 This contains all the installed packages for your project.

 ## Getting your first bot running
 > **Note**: I honestly consider that if you don't understand the code you're about to see, coding a bot might not be for you.
-So if you get lost in the first half of this tutorial, please go to [CodeAcademy](https://www.codecademy.com/learn/javascript) and learn Javascript first.
-I beg of you.
+If you do not understand the following sample, please go to [CodeAcademy](https://www.codecademy.com/learn/javascript) and learn Javascript first.
+I beg of you: stop, drop, and roll.

 Ok finally, we're ready to start coding. **\o/**
 Let's take a look at the most basic of examples, the ping-pong bot.
 Here's the code in its entirety: